HanaokaYuzu/Gemini-API/README.md

 ### Conversations across multiple turns

-If you want to keep conversation continuous, please use `GeminiClient.start_chat` to create a `ChatSession` object and send messages through it.
+If you want to keep conversation continuous, please use `GeminiClient.start_chat` to create a `gemini_webapi.ChatSession` object and send messages through it.
 The conversation history will be automatically handled and get updated after each turn.

 ```python
 async def main():